From square plaquettes to triamond lattices for SU(2) gauge theory: Results

 Finding the ground state for a given Hamiltonian is an important ingredient of many scientific studies.
 Two common approaches are variational methods and imaginary time evolution.
 Variational methods rely on an ansatz chosen by the user, and can only get as close to the true ground state as the ansatz will allow.
 In contrast, imaginary time evolution always converges to the true ground state unless the initial state is perfectly orthogonal to it.

 Imaginary time evolution is used routinely in traditional lattice gauge theory on classical computers.
-Our motivation to study it now on a quantum computer is not to compete with successful classical methods, but rather to imagine that ground-state preparation will become the first step in a larger computation that truly does require quantum computing \cite{Chai:2023qpq,Farrell:2024fit}.
+Our motivation to study it now on a quantum computer is not to compete with successful classical methods, but rather to imagine that ground-state preparation will become the first step in a larger computation that truly does require quantum computing \cite{Chai:2023qpq,Farrell:2024fit,Davoudi:2024wyv}.
+Imaginary time evolution has recently been applied to $Z_2$ gauge theory as well \cite{Davoudi:2022uzo}.

-Our computation uses a lattice comprising two side-by-side square plaquettes that share a single gauge link, thus forming a left path, a center path, and a right path as shown in Fig.~\ref{fig:squarepair}.
+Our first computation uses a lattice comprising two side-by-side square plaquettes that share a single gauge link, thus forming a left path, a center path, and a right path as shown in Fig.~\ref{fig:squarepair}.
 Each of the seven gauge links on this lattice is a superposition of SU(2) representations, and Gauss's law requires the three on the left path to equal one another and similarly the three on the right path must equal one another.
 For our calculation we truncate the basis and retain only the two lowest states for each gauge link, $j=0$ and $j=\frac{1}{2}$.

 Any state of this system can be described by two qubits, one for the left path and one for the right path, because Gauss's law then determines the center path uniquely.
 Such a tiny system is a valuable place to study error mitigation because a single time step requires only a simple circuit while more and more time steps will require more and more entangling gates.
 The real-time evolution of this system was studied previously as the first example of self-mitigation \cite{ARahman:2022tkr}.
-The Hamiltonian, in units of $2/g^2$, is
+The Hamiltonian, in units of $g^2/2$, is

 where $x=2/g^4$ and $g$ is the coupling constant, i.e.\ the strength of the strong interaction for this physics theory.
 The Pauli gates acting on qubit $i$ are $\hat X_i$, $\hat Y_i$ and $\hat Z_i$.

 Imaginary time evolution is not a unitary operation, so how can it be implemented on a quantum computer?
 We use an algorithm developed by Motta et al., called quantum imaginary time evolution (QITE) \cite{Motta:2019yya}, which can be described as follows.
 The evolution we seek is